 A diet that's low in fiber and high in cholesterol is one of the major risk factors for gallbladder disease.
 Following a low-fat diet and avoiding certain foods can help you manage your gallbladder disease, ease symptoms and minimize attacks.

 It's important to eat a variety of foods from each of the food groups, but to limit high-fat foods, especially full-fat dairy and meat.
-Vitamin C-rich foods such as citrus fruits and peppers help break down cholesterol.
-You may require vitamin C and fat-soluble vitamin supplementation due to malabsorption.
+Vitamin C-rich foods, such as citrus fruits and green peppers, help to break down cholesterol.
+You may require supplemental vitamin C and fat-soluble vitamins due to malabsorption.

 Milk and other dairy products contain vitamin D, calcium and protein.
-While you need these nutrients, certain foods such as whole milk, buttermilk, cream, butter, sour cream, nondairy creamer, whole-milk cheese, cheese spreads, chocolate milk and ice cream are high in fat.
+While you need these nutrients, certain foods, such as whole milk, buttermilk, cream, butter, sour cream, nondairy creamer, whole-milk cheese, cheese spreads, chocolate milk and ice cream are high in fat.

-To avoid developing gallbladder disease or to prevent gallbladder attacks, limit meats that are rich in saturated fat and cholesterol.
+To avoid developing gallbladder disease or to prevent gallbladder attacks, limit meats that are rich in total fat, saturated fat and cholesterol.
 Saturated fat is abundant in animal products, especially fried, fatty or heavily marbled meat, beef, spareribs, ham hocks, ground beef, eggs, tuna and salmon canned in oil, sausage, hot dogs, hamburger, duck, goose, gravy and peanut butter.